-Carefully fold up the sides and the four spring supports.
-Make sure that the sides are at $90^{\circ}$ and adjust if necessary.
+Once the tank strap brackets are all fitted and tidied up carefully fold up the sides and the four spring supports at the ends of the sides.
+Make sure that the sides are at 90° and adjust if necessary.

 The chassis top and bottom plates need to be fitted together and then soldered in place and the axleguard assembly then need to be soldered together.
 There are tabs on the top plate and slots on the bottom plate to align everything.
 Make sure all of the tabs are properly home when fitting.
 Solder together where the tabs are fitted to the slots and along the main framing on the top plate.

 There are four tabs with small slots on into which the brakes will be fitted.
-Fold these down through 90°s.
+Fold these down through 90°.
 You should have something that is looking like an open chassis now.